 Some of those factors include things such as the brand and quality of the toilet, the amount of use a toilet is getting, as well as whether it is used with care (closing the lid gently, etc.) or not.

 In other words, a cheap toilet used in a bar or a pub will likely last way shorter than a high-end toilet bowl installed in an apartment used by a childless couple.

 Separately, the fact that you might be able to use a toilet bowl for half a century or even more does not mean that you will not need to do any repairs to your toilet in that time.
 Or that other parts of the toilet will not need to be replaced.

-In fact, as one would guess, a toilet bowl is the most rigid and long lasting part of the whole toilet system.
-Things it will likely outlast include the toilet seat, the flushing mechanism, and potentially even the tank.
+In fact, as one would guess, a toilet bowl is the most rigid and long-lasting part of the whole toilet system.
+Things it will likely outlast include the toilet seat (learn how to replace one here), the flushing mechanism, and potentially even the tank.

 What are the reasons to replace a toilet?

 Just because a toilet can last long doesn’t mean it shouldn’t be replaced every now and then.